-These condensed interim financial statements of Generalfinance S.p.A. as at 31 March 2022 were prepared in accordance with the international accounting standards (IAS/IFRS) issued by the International Accounting Standards Board (IASB), approved by the European Commission pursuant to EU Regulation no. 1606 of 19 July 2002, taking into account the relevant interpretations of the International Financial Reporting Interpretations Committee (IFRC) in force at the reporting date.
+These half yearly condensed financial statements of Generalfinance S.p.A. as at 30 June 2022 were prepared in accordance with the international accounting standards (IAS/IFRS) issued by the International Accounting Standards Board (IASB), approved by the European Commission pursuant to EU Regulation no. 1606 of 19 July 2002, taking into account the relevant interpretations of the International Financial Reporting Interpretations Committee (IFRC) in force at the reporting date.

-The condensed interim financial statements were prepared according to the formats and instructions issued by the Bank of Italy on 29 October 2021, and issued in compliance with the provisions of art.
+The half-yearly condensed financial statements were prepared according to the formats and instructions issued by the Bank of Italy on 29 October 2021, and issued in compliance with the provisions of art.
 9 of Legislative Decree no. 38/2005 and subsequent amendments to the law.
 With reference to the Explanatory Notes, the above instructions apply to the information included in accordance with the provisions of the international accounting standard for interim financial reporting (IAS 34), with which these financial statements comply.
 In particular, the Company has availed itself of the right to prepare these financial statements in a condensed form.

-The condensed interim financial statements as at 31 March 2022 do not disclose all the information required in the annual financial statements.
+The half-yearly condensed financial statements as at 30 June 2022 do not disclose all the information required in the annual financial statements.
 For this reason, it is necessary to read these financial statements together with the financial statements as at 31 December 2021.
-The recognition and measurement criteria adopted for the preparation of the condensed interim financial statements as at 31 March 2022 are those used for the preparation of the 2021 financial statements, supplemented with the accounting standards endorsed by the European Union and applicable as at 1 January 2022, which are detailed in the Explanatory Notes for the year ended 31 December 2021, to which reference should be made.
+The recognition and measurement criteria adopted for the preparation of the half-yearly condensed financial statements as at 30 June 2022 are those used for the preparation of the 2021 financial statements, supplemented with the accounting standards endorsed by the European Union and applicable as at 1 January 2022.
+It should also be noted that the actuarial component of the employee severance indemnity provision is updated annually in consideration of the insignificant impact expected from an interim assessment.